pooyavahidi/examples/ai/glossary.md

 > When working with matrix $X$ (size $m \times n$) and weight vector $\vec{\mathbf{w}}$ (size $n \times 1$), we no longer need to transpose the weights vector $\vec{\mathbf{w}}$ because $X$ is already structured so that each **row** corresponds to a data point and each **column** corresponds to a feature.
 >
 > Multiplying $X$ by $\vec{\mathbf{w}}$ directly produces an $m \times 1$ vector, where each element $\hat{y}^{(i)}$ is the dot product between the $i$-th row of $X$ (representing the features for the $i$-th data point) and the weights vector $\vec{\mathbf{w}}$.
 So, no transposition is required here!

+## Ground Truth
+"Ground truth" is a term used in machine learning to refer to the actual or true values or labels for your data.
+In a supervised learning context, the ground truth labels are what you want your model to predict or approximate.
+They are used during training to adjust the model's weights and biases, and to measure the model's performance.

+For example, you may hear "for a given training set of examples $X$ and their corresponding ground truth labels $y$...".
+It simply means that for each example in $X$, there is a corresponding label in $y$ that represents the true target value of that example.

+> There are services and tools which uses this term in their names to indicate their purpose. e.g. "Amazon SageMaker Ground Truth" is a service that helps you build accurate training datasets for machine learning by providing access to human labelers and workflows for common labeling tasks.